PyCQA/redbaron/docs/other.rst

 .map .filter .apply
 -------------------

-RedBaron nodes list have 3 helper methods :file:`.map`, :file:`.filter` and :file:`.apply` quite similar to python buildins (except for apply).
+RedBaron nodes list have 3 helper methods :file:`.map`, :file:`.filter` and :file:`.apply` quite similar to python builtins (except for apply).
 The main difference is that they return a node list instance instead of a python buildin list.

 * :file:`.map` takes a callable (like a lambda or a function) that receive a node as first argument, this callable is applied on every node of the node